ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Evidence is a set of Claims about the target environment that reveal operational status, health, configuration or construction that have security relevance.
-Evidence is evaluated by a Verifier to establish its relevance, compliance, and timeliness.
+Evidence is appraised by a Verifier to establish its relevance, compliance, and timeliness.
 Claims need to be collected in a manner that is reliable.
 Evidence needs to be securely associated with the target environment so that the Verifier cannot be tricked into accepting Claims originating